isx45128227/MongoVsPostgres/documentacio.md

 time and having dedicated all machine, we must try what would happen if multiple queries are sent at the same time.

+### Postgres

+To execute multiple queries at the same time we should send the psql command to the terminal.
+In order to do that process massively, it is more practical to create a script.

+The script I have prepared calls different sub_scripts that generate the calls to psql.
+You can find it in [Postgres/Atac](https://github.com/isx45128227/MongoVsPostgres/blob/master/Postgres/Atac/atac.sh).

+Before we execute the script and generate that big amount of calls to Postgres, we should configure the configuration file so that we can create logs of the different connections.
+It is really simple, you only need to follow this steps:

+* First of all we log in as a superuser in order to make changes to Postgres configuration file.

+    `[user@host ]$ su -`

+* Then we edit the file located in _/var/lib/pgsql/data/_ that is called _postgresql.conf_.

+    `[root@host ]# vim /var/lib/pgsql/data/postgresql.conf`

+* And we add the next lines.

+    ```
+    max_connections = 5000000
+    log_destination = 'stderr'
+    log_filename = 'postgresql-QUERIES.log'
+    log_connections = on
+    log_duration = on
+    log_hostname = on
+    effective_cache_size = 1MB
+    ```

+    Here we are telling Postgres to accept 5 million connections at the same time, the log filename, the information we want to see in the log (log_connection, log_duration and log_hostname) and the minimum cache possible 1MB.

+* Now we have to restart the service so the changes are effective.

+    `[root@host ]# systemctl restart postgresql`

+To execute that script, you should first change permissions to that file so it is executable.

+`[user@host ]$ chmod +x atac.sh`

+Later you execute the script and see the results on Postgres log.

+`[user@host ]$ ./atac.sh`

+To filter the result from the log and see only the time spent on each query we can do it as follows (**you must be root**):

+`[root@host ]# grep "ms  statement: SELECT" /var/lib/pgsql/data/pg_log/postgresql-QUERIES.log`

+### MongoDB